Dallas Renegades

-The Arlington Renegades are a professional American football team based in Arlington, Texas.
-The team was founded as the Dallas Renegades by Vince McMahon’s Alpha Entertainment and is an owned-and-operated member of the new XFL owned by Dwayne Johnson’s Alpha Acquico.
-The Renegades play their home games at Choctaw Stadium.
+The Dallas Renegades are a professional American football team based in Frisco, Texas.
+The Renegades compete in the United Football League (UFL).
+The team was founded as the Dallas Renegades by Vince McMahon's Alpha Entertainment, before being renamed to the Arlington Renegades by current owners and operators by Alpha Acquico, controlled by actor Dwayne Johnson, and Fox Corporation.
+The name reverted to the Dallas Renegades ahead of the 2026 UFL season.
+The Renegades play their home games at Toyota Stadium, having previously played at Choctaw Stadium in Arlington.